pcmathias/MSACL-intermediate-R-course/README.md

 - **Lesson 8**: [Beyond flat files](lesson8/lesson8.Rmd)
 - **Lesson 9**: [Scaling - don't make me repeat myself](lesson9/lesson9.Rmd)
 - **Lesson 10**: [End-to-end - from file import to communication](lesson10/lesson10.Rmd)

+## Notes/Disclaimers/Acknowledgments

+This course is our attempt to integrate a number of already existing outstanding resources for learning R and put a bit of a mass spec spin on them.
+We have tried to include as many links to relevant resources as we can and hopefully have not missed relevant sources of material and inspiration.
+We should call out a number of people and resources that directly or indirectly have provided content and inspiration for this course:
+- [R for Data Science](http://r4ds.had.co.nz/index.html), the online textbook by Garrett Grolemund and Hadley Wickham, is invaluable in navigating the tidyverse and learning R in general
+- Blog posts and documentation by [Jenny Bryan](https://github.com/jennybc) helped steer the project content and as well as some discussion about packages
+- Amy Willis' [Advanced R Course repository](https://github.com/adw96/biostat561) as a resource for understanding content in a longer, advanced R course